Great-Sun-Group/credex-core/docs/deploy/infrastructure_management.md

 - `NEO_4J_SEARCH_SPACE_USER`
 - `NEO_4J_SEARCH_SPACE_PASS`

-These variables are populated with values from the corresponding SSM parameters, allowing the application to securely access the Neo4j connection details without the need for environment secrets.
+These variables allow the application to securely access the Neo4j connection details without the need for hardcoded values.

 ## Testing and Validation